|

 Blends well with: Frankincense, Rose, Sweet Orange

-as a spice.
-Scripture references: Exodus 16:31, Numbers
+perfumes, and as a spice.
+Scripture references: Exodus 16:31,

 More information is available